10 security red flags to avoid

 And if you're familiar with the concept of SMART goals, then you understand why goals should be attainable.
 While it's obvious why someone would seek to eliminate all security risk, it just isn't possible.

 Such goal is in the same vein as seeking to eliminate all vehicular accidents.
-In both cases, aiming for the impossible can cloud your judgment of success and preparedness.
+In both cases, aiming for the impossible clouds your judgment of success and preparedness.

-Once you accept that perfect security is impossible, you can focus on protecting your most important information assets and improving detection and response capabilities so you can nip problems in the bud as they arise.
+Accepting that perfect security is impossible lets you focus on protecting your most important assets and improving detection and response capabilities so you can nip problems in the bud as they arise.

 2. “Attacks only come from the outside.”